 2015 – I began to lecture abroad, and teach advanced level courses on integrated medicine to TCM practitioners.

 2017 – I took up a supporting role in the Feedback/Referral Team at Doula UK.
-I am also on the Supervision Register at the British Acupuncture Council.
+I also joined the newly established the Supervision Register at the British Acupuncture Council.

 2017 – I launched my own Diploma for practitioners looking to become experts in treating fertility comprising 10 days of training spread over five months at the International College of Oriental Medicine.

 2017 – I addressed the 48th TCM World Congress in Rothenburg, Germany, where I spoke on The Diagnosis and Treatment of Habitual Miscarriage in Relation to Complex Gynaecological Disease.